wpmetabox/docsv2/docs/tutorials/display-latest-product-meta-box-oxygen.md

 ![The custom fields in the post editor](https://i.imgur.com/AvwlKLv.png)

-## Step 3: Add a section for the latest products section
+## 3. Adding a section for the latest products section

-### Create and configure the section
+### Creating and configuring the section

 Let’s edit the homepage with Oxygen.